xoopscube/documentation/en/development/xcube-concept.md

 - Observer Pattern: For defining a one-to-many dependency between objects.
 - Dependency Injection: For reducing coupling between components.

 While the specific implementation details might differ due to PHP's unique features and conventions, the underlying design principles and the problems XCube aims to solve are likely to resonate with the solutions embodied in common Java and C# design patterns.
 Some advantages of XCube design:

 - inheritance, as object creation is delegated to subclasses,
 - it promotes consistency, classes are made to be polymorphic, thus interchangeable;
-- write more type-safe code than before;
+- benefit from type-safe code than before;
-- since most objects are exchangeable, it's possible to change the layer (Base subsystem), not only managers.
+- since most objects are exchangeable, it's possible to change the layer (base system), not only managers.

+?> **NOTE** XOOPSCube Legacy does follow an event-driven architecture and implements aspects of a task-based view of application software.
+While not strictly a parallel programming methodology in the traditional sense, its design reflects solutions to common issues that only later became available as standards, such as those in PHP.

-The core development follows a parallel programming methodology exploiting a task-based view of application software and event-driven architecture.
+**A parallel programming methodology exploiting a task-based view of application software and event-driven architecture.**

+These two approaches are different in their fundamental control flow and interaction paradigms,
+but they are not mutually exclusive and can be highly complementary in OOP systems:

+- Levels of Abstraction
+  An application might use an event-driven architecture at a higher level for inter-module communication or handling user interactions, while individual modules internally use a task-based approach to execute specific operations triggered by those events.

+- Combining Paradigms
+  Objects can both perform tasks (have methods that are called directly) and emit/listen for events.
+For example, a "Order" object might have a processPayment() task and also emit an "OrderPaid" event upon successful completion.

+- Decoupling and Orchestration
+  Event-driven architectures excel at decoupling components, making systems more flexible and scalable.
+However, the handlers that react to events often perform specific tasks, bringing the task-based approach into play.
+An orchestrator component might listen to several events and then trigger a sequence of tasks in response.

+- UI Development
+  Event-driven programming is dominant in GUI development (handling button clicks, mouse movements), where events trigger specific task-oriented functions within the application logic.

 Task-based programming models with static or dynamic task creation was a main topic discussed by Minahito, core programmer, and the prominent developers then.
 Mainly because the mainstream web programming model,